How Much Does a French Drain Cost in 2025?

 What Is a French Drain?

-If you're dealing with a soggy yard or a damp basement every time it rains, a French drain might be the solution you need.
+A soggy yard or damp basement after every storm is a clear sign you may need a French drain.
 A French drain is a trench filled with pea gravel and a perforated pipe that helps divert standing or pooling water away from your home, preventing flooding and water damage.
 By installing one, you can protect your property and potentially save thousands in future repair costs.

-Also known by other names like weeping tile, channel drain, or trench drain, French drains come in various types depending on how and where they're installed.
+Also known by other names, such as weeping tile, channel drain, or trench drain, French drains come in various types depending on how and where they're installed.
 For example:

 • Curtain drain: Laid at or near the soil surface around the home exterior to divert surface water (rain and snow) rather than groundwater